Neopentene/Macro-Processor/README.md

 javac MacroProcessor.java
 ```

-To run the code make of use these commands.
+**To run the code make of use these commands.**

-Note in case of missing parameters, default ones will be selected.
+_Note in case of missing parameters, default ones will be selected._

-Here ```"inputfile.txt"``` is the path and file name of assembly code.
+_Here ```"inputfile.txt"``` is the path and file name of file which contains the assembly code._

-Also ```"outputfile.txt"``` is the path and file name of your custom output file.
+_Also ```"outputfile.txt"``` is the path and file name of your custom output file._

-If the output file specified by you, has not been created by you, the code will handle it.
+_If the output file specified by you, has not been created by you, the code will handle it._

 ```terminal
 java MacroProcessor "inputFile.txt" "outputFile.txt"
 ```

-In case where no output parameter is specified, the code will create one on your desktop.
+_In case where no output parameter is specified, the code will create one on your desktop._

 ```terminal
 java MacroProcessor "inputFile.txt"
 ```

-In case where no parameters are provided the code will scan for a file name ```"scan_for_macro.txt"``` on your desktop.
+_In case where no parameters are provided the code will scan for a file name ```"scan_for_macro.txt"``` on your desktop._

 ```terminal
 java MacroProcessor
 ```

 ## Java Version > 11 peeps ✨
-Run the code directly using this command
+**Run the code directly using these commands**

-Note in case of missing parameters, default ones will be selected.
+_Note in case of missing parameters, default ones will be selected._

-Here ```"inputfile.txt"``` is the path and file name of assembly code.
+_Here ```"inputfile.txt"``` is the path and file name of file which contains the assembly code._

-Also ```"outputfile.txt"``` is the path and file name of your custom output file.
+_Also ```"outputfile.txt"``` is the path and file name of your custom output file._

-If the output file specified by you, has not been created by you, the code will handle it.
+_If the output file specified by you, has not been created by you, the code will handle it._

 ```terminal
 java MacroProcessor.java "inputFile.txt" "outputFile.txt"
 ```

-In case where no output parameter is specified, the code will create one on your desktop.
+_In case where no output parameter is specified, the code will create one on your desktop._

 ```terminal
 java MacroProcessor.java "inputFile.txt"
 ```

-In case where no parameters are provided the code will scan for a file name ```"scan_for_macro.txt"``` on your desktop.
+_In case where no parameters are provided the code will scan for a file name ```"scan_for_macro.txt"``` on your desktop._

 ```terminal
 java MacroProcessor.java